akunalic1/ToDo/README.md

     - urgent
     - not a priority
     - other
-- Adding/removing comment from task
+- Adding/removing the comment from the task
 - Creating/deleting collections for tasks
 - Showing productivity in every collection